SAP/cf-python-logging-support/README.rst

             url('example/', include('example_app.urls'))
         ]

-**Note**: The library works with Django 2.x as well, the example is in an earlier version for python 2 compatibility.
+**Note**: The setup for Django 2.x is the same in terms of the logging library, the example is in an earlier version for python 2 compatibility.

 General
 ^^^^^^^